Managing Calls through the Web Interface

 # Camera connected to the endpoint

-Additionally, in this section, you can manage the PTZ camera connected to the terminal and configure presets for it:
+Additionally, in this section, you can control the PTZ camera connected to the terminal and set presets for it:

 Choose Primary source in one of the drop-down lists.

-To control the PTZ camera, be sure to select the correct method in the terminal's menu or its web interface.
+To control the PTZ camera, remember to select the correct method in the terminal's menu or its web interface.

 To use saved camera positions during a video session, do the following:

-Switch between presets by clicking on the desired angle.
+Switch between them by clicking on the desired angle.

-On the Conference tab, go to the Participant screen, select a user, and click .
-After that, control it just like you control your own.
+In the tab, go to the screen, select a user, and click

 # Call to a user